Course Introduction to Programming

 Installing Code Runner

-2. Search for "Code Runner" (the official Microsoft extension).
+2. Search for "Code Runner" (official Microsoft extension)

-Figure 10 : Extension view in the VSCode Marketplace
+Figure 8 : View of the Extension in the VSCode Marketplace

 After installation, access the settings: